Abdelmalek Droukdel: Early life and education

-Afghan War, Algerian Civil War and the GSPC1
+Afghan War, Algerian Civil War and the GSPC

 Droukdel returned to Algeria after fighting in the Afghan civil war, and joined the GSPC.
 Droukdel was a regional leader of the GSPC for several years before becoming the group's commander in 2004 following the death of then-leader Nabil Sahraoui.
 His mentor was Abu Musab Al-Zarqawi.
-After the killing of al-Zarqawi in 2006, Droukdel published a statement in a website and stated "O infidels and apostates, your joy will be brief and you will cry for a long time... we are all Zarqawi."
+After the killing of al-Zarqawi in 2006, Droukdel published a statement on a website and stated "O infidels and apostates, your joy will be brief and you will cry for a long time... we are all Zarqawi."
 Droukdel is believed to have been responsible for introducing suicide bombing to Algeria.

 Emir of AQIM

 Under Droukdel's leadership the GSPC sought to develop itself from a largely domestic entity into a larger player on the international terror stage.
 As the new leader of the GSPC, Droukdel reorganised the group, and continued targeting civilians.
-He was, however, unable to quell the rumblings between factions.
-In September 2006, it was announced that the GSPC had joined forces with al-Qaeda and in January 2007, the group officially changed its name to the "Al-Qaeda Organisation in the Islamic Maghreb."
+He was unable to quell the rumblings between factions.

+In September 2006, it was announced that the GSPC had joined forces with al-Qaeda.
+In January 2007, the group officially changed its name to the "Al-Qaeda Organisation in the Islamic Maghreb."
 Droukdel played a significant role in this merger.
 However, the local leaders of the organisation such as Droukdel began to pursue much more independent activities and were distanced from al-Qaeda in the last quarter of 2012.

 Droukdel ousted Mokhtar Belmokhtar from the organisation in late 2012 for Belmokhtar's "fractious behaviour".
 Journalists discovered a document attributed to Droukdel and dated 20 July 2012 in Timbuktu that criticised militants for implementing Islamic law too quickly in Mali.
 He believed the destruction of shrines would provoke Western governments to intervene in Mali.